offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-To attach an existing sketch to something else (e.g., another face), select the thing to attach, then use toolbar button 4 and select Attach Sketch.
-A dialog will pop-up asking for which sketch to attach, then a subsequent dialog will pop-up asking for the method of attachment (should be Plane face most of the time.)
+To attach an existing sketch_FC to something else (e.g., another face), select the thing to attach, then use toolbar button 4 and select Attach Sketch_FC.
+A dialog will pop-up asking for which sketch_FC to attach, then a subsequent dialog will pop-up asking for the method of attachment (should be Plane face most of the time.)

 ![FreeCAD part design workbench attach sketch sketch selection](freecad_part_design_attach_sketch_sketch_selection.png) ![FreeCAD part design workbench attach sketch method selection](freecad_part_design_attach_sketch_method_selection.png)